operaton/operaton/TESTING.md

 * WildFly Domain mode: `mvn clean install -Pengine-integration,h2,wildfly-domain`

-# Testing a Given Database

-Camunda supports all database technologies listed on [Supported Database Products](https://docs.camunda.org/manual/latest/introduction/supported-environments/#supported-database-products), and in all environments, they are operating in as specified.
-Support means we guarantee the Camunda Platform integrates well with the database technology’s JDBC behavior (there are some [documented](https://docs.camunda.org/manual/latest/user-guide/process-engine/database/) limitations, e.g., isolation level `READ_COMMITTED` is required for all databases except CockroachDB, which in turns requires `SERIALIZABLE`).
-We test a database technology with a specific database, i.e., we test it in one environment, not all possible environments that you can imagine (e.g., we test Postgres on local Docker containers, but not as hosted databases on AWS or Azure).

 # No Maven?
 No problem!

 This project provides a [Maven Wrapper](https://github.com/takari/maven-wrapper).
-This feature is useful for developers to build and test the project with the same version that Camunda uses.
+This feature is useful for developers to build and test the project with the same version that Operaton uses.
 It's also useful for developers that don't want to install Maven at all.
 By executing the `mvnw` script (Unix), or `mvnw.cmd` script (Windows), a Maven distro will be downloaded and installed in the `$USER_HOME/.m2/wrapper/dists` folder of the system.
 You can check the download URL in the [.mvn/wrapper/maven-wrapper.properties](.mvn/wrapper/maven-wrapper.properties) file.

 The Maven Wrapper requires Maven commands to be executed from the root of the project.
-As the Camunda Platform project is a multi-module (Maven Reactor) project, this is also a good best practice to apply.
+As the Operaton project is a multi-module (Maven Reactor) project, this is also a good best practice to apply.

 To build the whole project, or just a module, one of the following commands may be executed: